synthesizer-project/synference/README.md

 ### Getting Started

-To get started with synference, you can check out the [examples](examples/) directory for usage examples and tutorials.
-The examples cover various aspects of using synference, including:
+To get started with Synference, you can check out the [examples](examples/) directory for usage examples and tutorials.
+The examples cover various aspects of using Synference, including:

 - Generating mock spectra and photometry with Synthesizer
 - Training inference models with LtU-ILI